cablelabs/Streamlined_Onboarding_Demo/docs/Raspberry_Pi_Deployment.md

 Once the device has been created, the device details page for the device should be displayed, an example of which appears below:

-![Exmaple device after being added through the NetReach controller's interface](./images/NRC_nccoe_Device_details.png)
+![Example device after being added through the NetReach controller's interface](./images/NRC_nccoe_Device_details.png)

 #### Confirming Onboarding